antoninmasek/laravel-route-directory-macro/README.md

 By default, when you specify a prefix the name will automatically become the prefix with `.` at the end.
 So for prefix `admin` the name would be `admin.`.

-If you wish to use your name, just pass it as the forth argument.
+If you wish to use your name, just pass it as the fourth argument.
 Or if you wish to just use prefix without any name set the name argument to `false`.

 ## Notes

-The macro is excluding files starting with `.` to prevent hidden files from being loaded.
+The macro excludes files starting with `.` to prevent hidden files from being loaded.
 You can also use this to your advantage in a scenario, where you have routes file, which you don't want to load yet.
-You can just prefix it with dot and that's it.
+You can just prefix it with a dot and that's it.
 For example `routes/.secret.php`.

 ## Credits